NmiDev/mvc_pattern/README.md

 # Pattern : model - view - controller

 The purpose of this project is to show my capicties and skills.
 You can see what I learn for the pleasure or during my training and career path.
+(Inspiration from [Ben 0'clock](https://oclock.io/), PHP course !)

 ## More informations